 The Supplemental Instruction program is designed to organize and improve the ways in which students prepare for their courses outside the classroom.
-SI first assigns an SI Leader to a subject.
-The SI Leader then schedules and conducts two group sessions and one office hour per week, at times convenient to members of the class.
-During these sessions, the SI Leader uses interactive learning strategies that encourage involvement, comprehension, and synthesis of subject content.
+SI first assigns an SI Leader to a course.
+The SI Leader then schedules and facilitates (2) 1-hour review sessions at times convenient to members of the class.
+During these sessions, the SI Leader uses active learning strategies that encourage involvement, comprehension, and synthesis of subject content.

 Frequently Asked Questions

 Why was my subject selected for Supplemental Instruction?

 SI targets historically difficult courses (those with high D, F, or Withdraw rates).
 In other words, the subject contains content that students consider to be challenging.
 SI is designed to support faculty teaching and is assigned to a subject because of what is being taught, not because of the manner in which it is being taught.

 SI is not intended to create additional work for faculty.
 You can support SI by allowing Leaders to make use of extra textbooks you may have, granting time for occasional in-class announcements, and being supportive of the program by encouraging students to take advantage of SI.
 We also encourage you to contact us with questions, feedback, or if you detect SI Leader performance issues.
 Additionally, we may be in contact with you about assisting in selecting and approving future SI Leader candidates for for your subject.